-"(b) INDIAN MEDICAID ADVISORY COMMIT-TEES.-The Administrator of the Health Care
+"(b) INDIAN MEDICAID ADVISORY COMMIT-

-Financing Administration shall establish and provide funding for a Indian Medicaid Advisory Committee made up of designees of the Service, Indian tribes and tribal organizations and urban Indian organizations in each State in which the Service directly operates a health program or in which there is one or more Indian tribe or tribal organization or urban Indian organization.
+(b) INDIAN MEDICALD ADVISORY COMMITTEES.-The Administrator of the Health Care Financing Administration shall establish and provide funding for a Indian Medicaid Advisory Committee made up of designees of the Service, Indian tribes and tribal organizations and urban Indian organizations in each State in which the Service directly operates a health program or in which there is one or more Indian tribe or tribal organization or urban Indian organization.

-"SEC.
-426. AUTHORIZATION OF APPROPRIATIONS.
-There is authorized to be appropriated such sums as may be necessary for each of fiscal years 2002 through 2013 to carry out this title.".
+There is authorized to be appropriated such sums as may be necessary for each of fiscal years 2004 through 2015 to carry out this title.".